 - WHAT ARE THE 6 BEST PLACES TO VISIT IN GALLE FORT?

 - VISITING UNAWATUNA ON THE GALLE DAY TOUR

 - HIKKADUWA AND GALLE DAY TRIP

 - VISITING MARITIME MUSEUM ON GALLE TOUR

-- VISITING MARTIN WICKRAMASINGHE MUSEUM ON THE GALLE DAY TOUR
+- VISITING MARTIN WICKRAMASINGHE MUSEUM ON GALLE DAY TOURS

 ONE-DAY TRIP TO GALLE

 You just need to look around to see why Sri Lanka’s south coast and west coast are so popular among travellers and praised for their natural beauty and historic monuments.
 Pristine beaches, lagoons, bays, and mangrove lagoons, speckled in myriad colours, torques waters of the Indian Ocean shimmer throughout the years and beach restaurants, bars, and cafes dotted along the shore as it invites you to enjoy beautiful the sunset.
 With an 8 hours trip to Bentota, Hikkaduwa, Galle and southern Sri Lanka, you’ll experience some of the best beaches on the island with the warmest of hospitality.
 Discover the art of healing using herbs and spices, known as the Ayurveda hearing system, and learn about the efforts of local people to rescue endangered sea turtles.
 Your Galle one-day tour culminates with exploring the best preserved, oldest living city in Asia (Galle Fort) on a walking tour with your personal guide.
 With private sightseeing tours and transfers, local knowledge and stunning scenery let Sri Lanka’s south and west coast enchant you.